Photonic Learning in Ultrafast Laser-Induced Complexity: Learning strategy

-How does matter \textit{learn} to adapt to repeated light exposure?
+The adaptive evolution of surface morphology under repeated laser irradiation raises a fundamental question: How does matter \textit{learn} to adapt to repeated light exposure?
 The answer lies in the \textit{emergence of complexity} through hydrodynamically driven transformations \cite{bonse2020maxwell,rudenko2023light}.
 As the material undergoes repeated interactions with the same light flow, its energy absorption increases alongside its apparent structural complexity, up to a critical threshold.
 This marks the signature of a learning process, where successive laser irradiation first enhances the material’s sensitivity before triggering a self-organized response that optimizes the source-receiver interface through energy absorption.
 As the topography evolves, even subtle structural deviations give rise to less efficient configurations, gradually diminishing the material’s ability to harness energy effectively.
 However, under prolonged exposure, the emerging patterns tailor a state of absorption that is overly optimized, leading to degradation due to pronounced local effects that undermine the overall structure.

 As surface self-organization progresses and patterns evolve as shown in Fig.~\ref{main-fig:figure1}, complexity and optical response influence each other reciprocally.
-By associating the dynamics of \( E_{\text{abs}} \) and \( \mathcal{C} \) in Fig.~\ref{fig:figure2}, two successive behavioral regimes are identified.
+By associating the dynamics of \( E_{\text{abs}} \) and \( \mathscr{C} \) in Fig.~\ref{fig:figure2}, two successive behavioral regimes are identified.
 In the \textit{learning regime}, absorbed energy correlates strongly with pattern complexity under fixed laser conditions.
 Beyond a threshold, a \textit{chaotic regime} arises, where local curvature effects dominate light absorption at the nanoscale, breaking this correlation.